ErfanTagh/my-simple-resume/frontend/skill-step-form/RESUME_VIEWER.md

 ### CSS Classes

-The resume uses semantic CSS classes from `resume-styles.css`:
+The resume uses semantic CSS classes from the partitioned resume CSS files:

 - `.resume-container`: Main wrapper
 - `.resume-header`: Header section with name and photo